Friday, September 22, 2023

 98 Anderson Road

-Pilgrim Artist's festival 2023 Literary finalist - Adult Non-Fiction Category.
+Pilgrim Artist's festival 2023 Literary winner - Adult Non-Fiction Category.

 Prompt: Beauty in the everyday.
 The abridged, competition version can be found here